2018 Fishing Classic Rules

-- .05 limit for drink driving and remember nav lights if reduced visibility/fading light.
+- .05 limit for drink driving and remember use nav lights if reduced visibility/fading light.

-- Flares must be in date and are needed .5 nautical miles from the coast between Dyfken and Thud and you need an EPIRB past this line.
+- Flares must be in date and are needed .5 nautical miles from the coast between Duyfken Point and Thud Point, and you need an EPIRB past this line.

 - Owners/masters responsibility to operate ship in safe manner.